sabrinasadik/www_threefold.io/www.threefold.io/content/grid/internet.md

 header = "What is the Internet?" weight = 2
 +++
-The word internet is often interpreted as access to the "network".
-Actually the internet today has very little to do with the cables transporting data.
-The term internet should be interpreted as the total system actually processing and storing information for all people globally.
-It is in fact a large amount of computers connected to eachother.
+The word 'internet' in the past was often interpreted as access to the 'network'.
+In reality, the cables that transport data are only a small part of the internet.
+The term internet can more accurately be interpreted as the complete system that processes and stores information for the world.
+It is, quite simply, a vast network of computers connected to each other.